tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/快速入门/业务评估_intl_en.md

-## Selecting Cluster Type
+## Selecting a Cluster Type
-There are three types of EMR clusters, and you can choose one as needed:
+Elastic MapReduce (EMR) provides three types of clusters for you to choose from based on your business needs.
-- **Hadoop cluster:** it provides open-source big data components such as Hadoop, HBase, Hive, Spark, Flink, and Presto and is mainly used in big data processing scenarios such as offline, real-time, and ad hoc data analysis.
+-**Hadoop cluster:** comes in two editions — Standard and TianQiong.
+A Hadoop cluster provides open source big data components such as Hadoop, HBase, Hive, Spark, Flink, and Presto.
+It is mainly used for offline data analysis, real-time data analysis, ad hoc, and other big data processing scenarios.
-- **ClickHouse cluster:** it provides the open-source column-oriented database component ClickHouse and is mainly used in analysis of events or log streams that have a clear and fixed structure.
+-**Druid cluster:** provides the Druid component, which is a distributed time series database and mainly used for data aggregations and queries based on time series.
-- **Druid cluster:** it provides the distributed time-series database component Druid and is mainly used in queries of massive amounts of aggregated data based on time series.
+-**ClickHouse cluster:** provides the ClickHouse component, which is an open source column-oriented database and mainly used for the analysis of well-structured, clear, and immutable events or log streams.

-## Selecting Billing Mode
+## Selecting a Billing Mode
-Billing mode provided by EMR cluster:
+Billing mode for EMR clusters:
-- **Pay-as-you-go cluster**: the billing mode of all nodes in a cluster is pay-as-you-go.
-It is suitable for clusters that exist for only a short period of time or periodically.
+- **Pay-as-you-go:** all nodes in a cluster are charged on a pay-as-you-go basis.
+This is suitable for clusters that exist for a short time or periodically.

-For more information on node types, please see [Node Type Description](https://intl.cloud.tencent.com/document/product/1026/31094).
+For information on node types, see [Node Type Description](https://intl.cloud.tencent.com/document/product/1026/31094).

-## Selecting Model Specification
+## Selecting a Model and Specification
-EMR offers a wide variety of CVM instance models, including EMR Standard, EMR Compute, EMR High IO, EMR MEM-Optimized, and EMR Big Data (if you need CPM models, please contact us by [submitting a ticket](https://console.cloud.tencent.com/workorder/category)).
+EMR offers a wide variety of CVM models, including EMR Standard, EMR Compute, EMR High IO, EMR MEM-optimized, and EMR Big Data.
+If you need the CPM model, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) to us.
 >!
->- The minimum number of nodes in a high-availability (HA) Hadoop or Druid cluster is 8, including 2 master nodes, 3 common nodes, and at least 3 core nodes.
-A non-HA cluster adopts single-replica storage, which can be used for testing but is not recommended for use in production environments, and its minimum number of nodes is 3, including 1 master node and at least 2 core nodes.
+>- A high availability (HA) Hadoop or Druid cluster contains at least eight nodes, including two master nodes, three common nodes, and three core nodes.
+A non-HA Hadoop or Druid cluster adopts single-replica storage, which can be used for testing but is not recommended in production environment.
+It contains at least three nodes, including one master node and at least two core nodes.
->- The minimum number of nodes in a high-availability (HA) ClickHouse cluster is 5, including 2 core nodes and 3 common nodes.
-A non-HA cluster adopts single-replica storage, which can be used for testing but is not recommended for use in production environments, and it should contain at least 1 core node.
+>- An HA ClickHouse cluster contains at least five nodes, including two core nodes and three common nodes.
+A non-HA ClickHouse cluster adopts single-replica storage, which can be used for testing but is not recommended in production environment.
+It contains at least one core node.

-You can choose the most appropriate model based on your business needs and budget.
+You can choose a model based on your business needs and budget.
-- If you require low latency for offline computation, you are recommended to choose the model with a local disk or the Big Data model.
+- If you require low latency for offline compute, we recommend you select a model with local disks or the Big Data model.
-- If you need to use the real-time database HBase, you are recommended to choose the EMR High IO model with a local SSD disk for optimal performance.
+- If you need to use the real-time database HBase, we recommend you select the EMR High IO model with local SSD disks for optimal performance.

-### Node specification recommendation
+### Node specification recommendations
 <table>
    <tr>
       <th width=13%>Node Type</th>